I began to feel more connected to myself and to the world around me.

 During this time, my doctor recommended that I try mindfulness as research has shown that it can strengthen the immune system as well as improving over-all health and well being.
 I decided it was worth a try.

 After practising mindfulness for a while, I began to notice benefits.
-My endless thoughts seemed to become quieter and the tension in my body eased.
 I began to feel more connected to myself and to the world around me.
 It was as though I was coming in to land: finding a home in myself once again.
 There was a feeling of being more ‘alive’ and I noticed I was finding enjoyment in things that I wouldn’t have noticed before.
 I have continued to practise mindfulness since that time and I definitely feel more balanced and more at ease in my life as a result.

 I feel inspired to share what I have learnt in the hope that it might be of benefit to others.